happner/happner/docs/configuration.md

 See also: [What is the DataLayer?](datalayer.md#what-is-the-datalayer)

-The `config.dataLayer` section can contain the following items (shown with defaults):
+The `config.datalayer` section can contain the following items (shown with defaults):

 ```javascript
   ...